SundaySky and Accessibility

 How is this supported in the SundaySky player?

-Clicking the transcript button displays a detailed video transcript in a new tab.
+Clicking the transcript button in the SundaySky player displays the detailed video transcript in a new tab.

 Screen Reader Support